fastcmsdomain/fastcms-plus/blocks/webpagetest/README.md

 ## Dependencies

-This block requires an API key for Google PageSpeed Insights.
-Make sure to replace `YOUR_API_KEY_HERE` in the JavaScript file with your actual API key.
+This block requires a valid Google PageSpeed Insights API key.

 ## Accessibility

 The block uses ARIA attributes to ensure screen readers can interpret the score values correctly.

+## Troubleshooting

+If you see an error message about an invalid or expired API key, please obtain a new API key from the Google Cloud Console and update the block.